gabeStuk/FRC-Win-Rate-Calculator/README.md

     - or just use the action

 # Note:
- - The `run.bat`/`run.sh` file is made explicitly to update pip, and therefore will not be necessary for further runs of the program, use `python frcwr.py` instead.
+ - The `run.bat`/`run.sh` file is made explicitly to update pip, and therefore will not be necessary for further runs of the program.
+Use `python frcwr.py` for future runs instead.